 People root their Android devices for a variety of reasons.
 Some people want to remove bloatware from the device, while others want to unlock some extra features.
 Many people want to try out new ROMs and other apps.
 However, rooting your smartphone is like opening the door to a mystery world: there are many things you can explore.

 And to get the best experience, you need the best root apps for Android.
 Now, we are talking about a unique set of apps when we talk about the best root apps for Android.
 Although you can use virtually any Android app on a rooted phone, some apps perform better.
-And we have selected the best 10 apps for rooted phones you can get in 2021.
+And we have selected the best 10 apps for rooted phones you can get.

 Note: There are virtually thousands of apps you can install on a rooted Android phone.
 However, as we can’t cover all of them, we have selected the best options from major categories like security, productivity, etc.